-To many consumers, the television is one of the most important consumer item.
+To many consumers, the television is one of their most important consumer items.
 Its status in our homes often places it centre stage with all other furniture positioned in honour of it.
-Each year new models appear offering greater size or higher resolution making diminishing the perceived value of the old model.
-The days of the TV repairman are long-gone, the large size of these screens makes them vulnerable to accidental damage, replacement is easier than repair.
+Each year new models appear offering greater size or higher resolution diminishing the perceived value of the old model.
+The days of the TV repairman are long-gone, the large size of these screens makes them vulnerable to accidental damage.
+Sadly, replacement is easier than repair.

 The installations on this page incorporate consumer damaged TV sets, flawed symbols of our throwaway society which present the viewer with a degraded and pixelated images of the endless flow of goods and consumption of finite resources.